azsk/ADOScanner-docs/02-Continuous-Assurance/README.md

 - Function app (Format : ADOScannerFAYYMMDDHHMMSS) :- To trigger the containerised image and provide input to function from application setings.
 The function app is named with a timestamp-suffix applied to 'ADOScannerFA'(e.g. ADOScannerFA200815181008)
 - Application Insights (Format : ADOScannerFAYYMMDDHHMMSS) :- To collect log, performance of the function in containerised image.
 The application insights is named with a timestamp-suffix and has same name as function app (e.g. ADOScannerFA200815181008)
 - Key Vault (Format : ADOScannerKVYYMMDDHHMMSS) :- To safegaurd the pat token used in running scan.
 The Key vault is named with a timestamp-suffix applied to 'ADOScannerKV' (e.g. ADOScannerKV200815181008)
-- Managed Identity of Function app :- This is used at the runtime to fetch pat from keyvault and store can logs in storage account.
+- Managed Identity of Function app :- This is used at the runtime to fetch pat from keyvault and store logs in storage account.
 It has Get,List access on keyvault and contributor access on storage account

 ----------------------------------------------